-Swinging doors can cause serious injuries for children.Nearly everyone has slammed their fingers in a door at least once, and the pain can be excruciating.
-When this happens to a child’s small and delicate fingers, the injuries can be severe.
+Child at daycare in Texas about to trap their fingers in the door because of daycare negligence.Nearly everyone has slammed their fingers in a door at least once, and the pain can be excruciating.
+However, when a heavy door at daycare slams shut on a child's small and delicate fingers, the injuries can be severe.

 In a daycare center, it is common for automatic door closers to be in place.
 These are designed to slow down slammed doors to prevent finger-trapping accidents from occurring.
-This works only on the handle side of the door, but the majority of door-finger trapping injuries take place on the hinge side of the door.
+While this device works well, it only works on the handle side of the door and the majority or finger-trapping injuries take place on the hinge side of the door.

 There is an easy solution to this dangerous situation.
 Numerous manufacturers make door finger pinch guards that daycares can install on the hinged side of the door.
 These safety devices can completely eliminate the chance of a hinge-trapping accident.
 The small plastic casing is easy to install and is placed around both sides of the door, blocking contact with the open hinge.
 These stoppers can also prevent the door from closing unexpectedly.